iwanast/marvel-quiz/README.md

         Display a different gif and text on the score page depending on the user's score.

     Responsiveness:
+        Fully responsive.
+        Displays correctly from widescreen down to phone.

     Style/Animation:
         Splash page video logo with Marvel fanfare on load.